Magicaster/First-Unity-Project/README.md

 ## What sources did you use to help you?

 This series helped me out with the camera and how to make models.
 [Github](https://www.youtube.com/watch?v=lkDGk3TjsIE&list=PLiyfvmtjWC_XBKJVuCtMXrkNnMDNB16W9&index=1&ab_channel=gamesplusjamesgamesplusjames)

+As well as some minor reasources here and there, though this was the biggest help.

+## Limitations, and bugs

+There...
+There were a lot of bugs, going through this process.

+Luckily I've been keeping track of the ones currently in the game and have been trying to stop them.

+Currently, there are a few big bugs that need to be fixed.

+- [ ] Shurukins fly through walls
+- [ ] Spamming the left click causes shurukins to be thrown much faster than should be
+- [ ] Sometimes the enemy takes double damage from the shurukin hitting their baton and body
+- [ ] **The player doesn't take damage** (Hah, thats a big one)